zendive/jsdiff/README.md

 [i10]: https://github.com/zendive/jsdiff/issues/10

-- Compared objects, after being serialized, stored in `chrome.storage.local` which has 10 MB limit (before Chrome v114 was 5 MB).
+- Compared objects, after being serialized, stored in `chrome.storage.local` which has 10 MB limit.

 - In Firefox the API is under `jsdiff` object for now, cause extension API's not fully compatible.